Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-denote the trajectory (``image'') of this stationary solution in the phase space $\rr^{2n}$ of the Hamiltonian system~\cref{ham_ord_1}.
+denote the ``image'' of $u$ (its trajectory in the phase space $\rr^{2d}$ of the Hamiltonian system~\cref{ham_ord_1}), and let $I(\bigl(\Phi_0(\valueOfV)\bigr)$ denote the union of all images of bistable stationary solutions connecting points of $\mmm_{\valueOfV}$:

-For $m$ in $\mmm_0$, let $\Ws(m,0)$ denote the stable manifold of the equilibrium $(m,0)$ for the Hamiltonian system~\cref{ham_ord_1}, and let $\Wu(m,0)$ denote its unstable manifold. \end{notation} It will be shown that, under certain hypotheses, bistable solutions approach the following subset of $\rr^{2n}$, made of trajectories corresponding to stationary solutions of system~\cref{init_syst} that are spatially homoclinic or heteroclinic to points of $\mmm_0$:
+For every $m$ in $\mmm$, let $\Ws(m,0)$ denote the stable manifold of the equilibrium $(m,0)$ for the Hamiltonian system~\cref{ham_ord_1}, and let $\Wu(m,0)$ denote its unstable manifold.
+It follows from this notation that for every real quantity $\valueOfV$,

-The shape of the set $I\bigl(\statsol(\mmm_0)\bigr)$ is illustrated on \cref{fig:shape_pot}, for various familiar examples of potential $V$, in the scalar case $n=1$.
+\end{notation} The shapes of some examples of this set $I(\bigl(\Phi_0(\valueOfV)\bigr)$ are shown on \cref{fig:shape_pot}, for various familiar examples of potential $V$ (and for one or several values of the quantity $\valueOfV$), in the scalar case $d$ equals $1$.